stephaneVercouillieBMID/slate/index_svc.html.md

 ## Login

 **itsme® Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) (BMID) to allow End-Users to login securely to your application.
-More specifically, the login service allows you to delegate the end user authentication to BMID, based on which you will be able to effecti.
+More specifically, the login service allows you to delegate the end user authentication to BMID, based on which you will be able to effectively log in the end user.

 itsme(r) Login uses pairwise user identifier, meaning each Partner will have a unique *User Code* for the same User.
 Doing so, nobody except BMID can link one given *User Code* of Partner to a specific User identity.